-Educators maintain a comprehensive file on each child.
-These files include; observations, jottings, photo observations, time samples, individual plans and planning partnership forms, professional reports and summative assessments.
-This file is a tool for educators to track child's development, create small and long-term goals and extend on future learning.
+Educators maintain a comprehensive file on each child; these files include observations, jottings, photo observations, time samples and planning partnership forms, professional reports and learning summaries.
+This file is a tool for educators to plan for future learning experiences.
 Families are welcome to view these at any point in time.
-The OWNA app is also used as a tool to share information about goals and planning for your child.